Fidelis has appeared in a record number of BRECHT plays:

 “Fidelis Morgan is a joy to watch as Pelagea.
 Tough, practical, sly when necessary, yet obviously possessed of a fierce maternal love, she successfully traverses the pitfalls of mawkish sentimentality to give a performance that bristles with believable zeal” Glasgow Herald

-Fidelis played Mrs Peachum in Philip Prowse’s terrifying production of Brecht’s The Threepenny Opera (adapted by Brecht from Gay’s A Beggar’s Opera)
+THE THREEPENNY OPERA Fidelis played Mrs Peachum in Philip Prowse’s terrifying production of Brecht’s The Threepenny Opera (adapted by Brecht from Gay’s A Beggar’s Opera) – with a cast including Sian Thomas, Chris Jagger and Ciaran Hinds as Mr Peachum

 “Fidelis Morgan looks and sounds suitably chilling as Mrs Peachum” The Times